mabesi/basic_nft/README.md

 ### Usage

-The instructions to use the project functionalities.

-Run the development server:
+After deploy your smart contract and adjust the environment, run the development server:

 ```bash
 $ npm run dev